rdnfn/icai/README.md

-# icai
+# Inverse Constitutional AI
-Inverse Constitutional AI: compressing pairwise preferences into constitution of principles.
+Compressing pairwise preferences into constitution of principles.